EncyclopediaRed/btcamp-87826/content/blog_02.md

           researchers, and other companies through ethical data sharing.
       - title: 'The Solution: Data Trusts'
         description: >
-          **A Data Trust is a legal framework for managing data **(Qlarion)**.**<br /><br />
+          **A Data Trust is a legal framework for managing data (Qlarion).**<br /><br />

           What that really means is that there is a group of beneficiaries that produce data who enter a legal contract based on trust law with trustees who follow the contract and facilitate the appropriate handling of the data.
 This means that beneficiaries have complete control and understanding of how their data is being used and why.<br /><br />

           There are 3 primary concepts involved in a data trust (Ada Lovelace Institute and AI Council 2021):

           1. There is a clear intention to establish a trust duck duck duck

           2. The subject matter or property of the Trust is defined

-            3. The beneficiaries of the Trust are specified (including as aconceptual category rather than nominally)
+          3. The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)

           Data Trusts are used in several fields, including social media,